-- Copy AI log to SD daily To .txt file - The second option:
+Copy Al log to SD daily - To .txt file

 To .txt. file, this option sets the type of file format that the daily data logs from the system are saved as on the SD card.
 In this case, the data is saved as a '.txt' file.